 - Marketing Costs: Every real estate investment will come with marketing costs, but the good news is this money will only ensure your property gets sold faster.

-- Holding Costs: These expenses are inevitable, especially for rehabbers, as they directly relate with keeping the property running while you complete the necessary work.
+- Holding Costs: These expenses are inevitable, especially for rehabbers, as they directly relate to keeping the property running while you complete the necessary work.
 This may also include additional costs such as loan repayment fees, insurance, utilities, and property tax.

 Return On Investment: Generally speaking, a rehabbed property will fetch a much higher ROI compared to a wholesale or prehab deal, thanks largely to the upgrades and risk involved.
 However, calculating the return on investment in real estate can be both simple and complex, depending on all the variables mentioned above.

 As a real estate investor, it’s important you’ve done your due diligence on a particular property, including an exit strategy, in order to minimize possible risks and costs, and get the most bang for your buck.
 Having the right numbers in place will ensure your real estate deal survives the turbulence of your investment journey.

 The Costs Of A Real Estate Rental Deal

 There are two ways to obtain a rental property: you can either purchase it outright as an investment, or you can buy it as an owner occupant.

 - Rental Property: Most investment loan programs consider a rental property riskier than an owner-occupied property, so it will require anywhere between 20 to 30 percent to secure traditional financing, including a 0.75 higher interest rate.

 - Owner Occupant Property: Unlike the rental option, the owner-occupant route allows investors to purchase a rental property with the best financing terms–as little as 3.5 percent with FHA financing.
 However, owners must live in the property for a required twelve months, as part of the owner-occupied loan requirements.